dhalperi/cse550-code-data/citations/README.md

 ### Example
 The given program `example.py` computes the least common ancestors (LCAs) for the set `SN` with `N=50`.

+(The example was tested using Python 2.7 and you will need to install the `networkx` library, likely via `pip install networkx`.)

 # Assignment challenge
 **(TAs, help?)** On your big data technology of choice, how large an `N` can you compute LCAs for `SN` in 1 hour?